NXP/dpdk/README_nxp_dpaa2.txt

      ==================================
      Use following command to get the linux code

-       # install SDK released by NXP(previously freescale) for ls2
+       # install SDK released by NXP(previously freescale) for ls208x or ls108x
        # find the source for linux